Designing for Scale

 By Wissam Abirached - Follow @imwiss

-Entrepreneur at heart, I enjoy building products that aim to solve real-life problems; from automating tasks in order to improve small businesses' workflow to building an app that disrupts the real estate industry.
+I am, first and foremost, a problem solver at heart.
+I enjoy building products that aim to solve real-life problems; from automating tasks in order to improve small businesses' workflow to building an app that disrupts the real estate industry.

 When I'm not at my desk coding or writing this blog, I enjoy playing hockey, watching a good movie, but most importantly, spending time with my lovely wife and three amazing kids.